UCD-Physics/Advanced-Lab-Website/content/dacq/01_general_concepts/index.md

 * taking an analogue signal and converting it into a digital signal which is sent to the computer.

-Sometimes direct digital signals are sent to control devices which have on/off states or to provide 'clock' signals for example to move stepper motors.

 The common nomenclature is: